 This full day masterclass aims to build participants’ confidence and skills in crafting and sharing stories that communicate the drivers of violence against women.
-This workshop takes participants through story crafting techniques and principles, key considerations when tailoring prevention of violence against women (PVAW) stories to various audiences and ethical storytelling.
+This masterclass takes participants through story crafting techniques and principles, key considerations when tailoring prevention of violence against women (PVAW) stories to various audiences and ethical storytelling.
 Participants workshop key messages and craft their own story through individual and group activities.
-This workshop aims to increase the confidence of participants to develop and tell stories that illuminate the causes of violence against women.
+This masterclass aims to increase the confidence of participants to develop and tell stories that illuminate the causes of violence against women.

 Primary prevention of violence against women (PVAW) addresses the underlying causes and drivers of violence so that it doesn’t happen in the first place.
 It is different to tertiary prevention – or response work – which supports survivors and holds perpetrators to account after violence has occurred.
 PVAW seeks to change the social norms, practices and structures that allow violence to take place.

 This masterclass is designed for practitioners working in the PVAW sector, at either mid, senior or expert levels.

 This training is delivered throughout the year at Women’s Health Victoria’s training centre in Melbourne’s CBD.
 We also delivery the training off-site and can tailor it to a specific audience upon request.